-One the second day we head down the southwest coastline from Reykjavík into the volcanic and glacier covered wonderland that is Iceland's south coast.
+On the second day we head down the southwest coastline from Reykjavík into the volcanic and glacier-covered wonderland that is Iceland's south coast.
 Walk behind the thundering veil of spray at Seljalandsfoss Waterfall and take in the incredible views from the top of Skógafoss Waterfall.

 The powerful Skógafoss waterfall where a short walk up a flight of stairs will reveal one of Iceland´s most scenic views, glaciers, volcanoes and black sand beaches.

 Along the return trip to Reykjavik, we will stop at the powerful 65-meter-tall Skógafoss Waterfall where a short walk up a flight of steps will reveal one of Iceland´s most scenic views of glaciers, volcanoes and black sandy beaches.
 With viewpoints both above and directly next to the waterfall, photographers will have plenty of chances to capture that unique shot.